Karuvurar: Contributions to Thanjavur Peru Udaiyar Temple

 The Big Temple, also known as Thanjai Peruvudaiyar Brihadishvara Temple, is a protected monument and a part of the UNESCO World Heritage Site.
 Brihadishvara Temple was constructed in the 11th century by the Chola King Raja Raja Chola I (985 AD–1014 AD).
 The temple is built using granite, displaying the engineering and architectural knowledge of that time.
 The Big Temple has been designed using traditional knowledge, which is held as family secret and passed down from father to son.
 It was completed by the engineers named Kunjara Mallan Raja Raja Perunthachan (Chief Architect & Sculptor), and the Second level architects are Nithavinotha Perunthachan, Sadayan Kandaraditha Perunthachan.

 Karuvurar had a significant contribution to the completion of the Brihadishvara Temple.
 He was the Guru for the King Rajaraja I. While building this temple, he faced many big challenges.
 The priests found it impossible to affix the huge Shiva Linga on the base for the Sanctum - Sanctorum of the temple.
-The last but not the least was Karuvurar, who is said to have helped the installation of the great Siva Lingam in the Big temple at Thanjavur had performed miracles before he left his mortal coil at karur of Tiruchirapalli District.
+The last but not the least was Karuvurar, who is said to have helped the installation of the great Siva Lingam in the Big temple at Thanjavur and performed miracles before he left his mortal coil at karur of Tiruchirapalli District.